TKWS239/mlflow-ldap/README.md

 export domain=your_ad_domain
 ```

-Replace your_ldap_server_address, your_ad_domain, and your_log_file_name with your actual LDAP server address, Active Directory domain, and desired log file name.
+Replace your_ldap_server_address, your_ad_domain, and your_log_file_name with your actual LDAP server address, Active Directory domain.

 Step 3: Start MLFlow Server